lakinsimmerman/Dietary-Food-Recall/README.md

 To begin the food recall, ask the client to be as accurate and honest as possible.

 ## Step 2 ##
-Since breakfast is typically the first meal of the day, begin asking for a breakfast recall.
+Since breakfast is typically the first meal of the day, begin by asking for a breakfast recall.

-This includes:
+Doing this includes:

 >What time did you eat your first item of food today?
 (Record in chart)